What Southville saw as the greatest need of Typhoon Odette victims is a home.

 SFO representatives on the ground reported, “The sight we saw was very grave.
 It was heart-wrenching to see residents stand on a spot … [Read more]

-In celebration of the Philippine Independence Day, we reached out to alumni, parents, and partners making up the Southville community who are braving communal responsibilities respective of their profession and accountability.
-We highlight five of the key industries battling the COVID-19 pandemic as we honor our worldwide frontliners rising in the face of adversity, the pride of Southville.
+In celebration of the Philippine Independence Day, we reached out to Southville alumni, parents, and partners braving communal responsibilities in the pandemic .
+We highlight five of the key industries battling the COVID-19 as we honor our worldwide frontliners rising in the face of adversity, the pride of Southville.

-Discrimination is heavily fought by practitioners in the Primary Care while people in the Public Service are on the lookout 24/7 to keep everyone provided with basic necessities indoors, ensuring safety and order in all communities.
-Monitoring information risk and hazard in … [Read more]
+Discrimination is heavily fought by practitioners in the primary care unit while people in the public service are on the lookout 24/7 to keep everyone provided with basic necessities indoors; ensuring safety and order in all communities.
+Monitoring information risk and hazard in all communication platforms has become more vital for … [Read more]

 “BEFORE, DURING, and AFTER the Enhanced Community Quarantine (ECQ), mental health has been an aspect that practitioners need to attend to,” said Mr. Ruel Cajili, Southville College of Psychology Dean.
 The progressing crisis stipulates a permanent impact on our psychological state; an impact that healthcare professionals will further gauge.
-These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to raise mental health as a fundamental requisite to overall wellness especially in times of global adversity, our battle against the COVID-19.
-Though, it’s the present moment that will be crucial to weighing triggers … [Read more]
+These experts and practitioners join forces to track the varying factors that will challenge their lifelong campaign to tackle mental health as a fundamental requisite to overall wellness, especially in times of global adversity and our battle against the COVID-19.
+The present moment is crucial to weighing triggers and effects with … [Read more]

 Illustration by Mia Pulanco | Southville Multimedia Arts Student